tadmccorkle/markdown.nvim/README.md

 - #### Toggle tasks <!-- omit in toc -->

   The `:MDTaskToggle` command toggles the task(s) on the current cursor line (normal mode) or under the current visual selection (visual mode).

+### Links

+- #### Add <!-- omit in toc -->

+  Links can be added over vim motions in normal and visual mode.
+Links are only added when the motion is within one inline block (i.e., not over list markers, blank lines, etc.).
+In normal mode this is done with **gl{motion}** and over a visual selection with **gl**.

+- #### Follow <!-- omit in toc -->

+  Follow links under the cursor in normal mode with **gx**.
+Supported in-editor navigation:

+  - `#destination`: headings in the current buffer
+  - `./destination`: files and directories relative to the current buffer
+  - `/destination`: files and directories relative to the working directory
+  - Other absolute path destinations are opened if they exist

+  URL destinations are opened in the browser.

+- #### Paste URLs <!-- omit in toc -->

+  URLs can be pasted over a visual selection (not a visual block selection) from the system clipboard as markdown links.
+The visual selection must be contained by one inline block (i.e., conversion to a link will not occur if the visual selection includes blank lines, list markers, etc.).

 ## *nvim-treesitter* module